algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 - Then in the left panel on the page of data collection options, go ahead and click **"My Hosted Data"**

 - Click on **“Add Collection”** under the “My Collections” section on your data collections page.
-Let's name ours "Scikit-Learn-demo"
+Let's name ours "scikit_learn_demo"

 - After you create your collection you can set the read and write access on your data collection.
 We are going to select **"Private"** since only you will be calling your algorithm in this instance.